brain-score/language/SCORING_FLOW.md

 - This is a terminal step - workflow ends here
 - The commit triggers a `pull_request.synchronize` event
 - The orchestrator workflow then runs on the updated PR
+- **Metadata generation commits directly in its own job, so this step only handles other mutations**

 ### 8. Auto-merge (Conditional)